drshahizan/learn-github/pgss.md

 <img src="/images/Github_poster.jpeg"  height="400" />
 </p>

+## Activites
+🌟 Learn the foundations of version control and why it is critical for research integrity.
+🌟Explore the GitHub ecosystem.
+🌟Discover how to work on projects with fellow researchers, manage modifications, and seamlessly merge contributions.
+🌟Learn about standard practices for documenting research code and data on GitHub.

 | No | Lesson | Description |
 |--------|---------|---------|
 | 1. | [Installation & Sign in Github](./materials/pgss/signin.md)| Github Developer, Github Education |